Grifo89/facebook-like/README.md

 # Facebook-like application with Ruby on Rails

 > This is a Facebook-like application built using Ruby, Ruby on Rails and Bootstrap.
-The application allows for simple features such as posting, makingg friends, commenting on friends posts and liking of posts.
+The application allows for simple features such as posting, making friends, commenting on friends posts and liking of posts.

 ![screenshot](./app_screenshot1.PNG)